 I got to know Jamil Nishtar when Sardar Bahadur Khan came to Karachi and stayed with my uncle, and Jamil came to see him.
 Sardar Sahib was Chairman of Khyber Textile Mills Ltd and Khyber Insurance Company Ltd., both of which were registered at his home town at Abbotabad, though their head offices were in Karachi where we lived, and I was the Managing Director of Khyber Insurance Ltd. Jamil Nishtar was Vice President of UBL and later President of the National Bank of Pakistan.
 When we started Karachi Artists Gallery in a portion of our house, Jamil, who used to live near us in KDA Scheme No 1, used to drop in at our house on his way home from his office on Chundrigar Road where my office was also situated, and liked to spend evenings with artists.

-One day Jamil Nishtar came with a request that a lady from Lahore was looking for a place where she could stay and study, because her fiancée had told her that he would marry her only after she had studied ‘Das Kapital’ of Karl Marx, and Capt.
+One day Jamil Nishtar came with a request that a lady from Lahore was looking for a place where she could stay and study, because her fiancée had told her that he would marry her only after she had studied and understood ‘Das Kapital’ of Karl Marx, and Capt.
 Faiz Ahmed Faiz and Major Ishaque of the Rawalpindi Conspiracy case certified that she had done so.
 She had been sent to Karachi because the first wife of her fiancé has threatened to through acid at her if she found her in Lahore, and her fiancé could not keep her under his protection till he married her, which was conditional to her studying ‘Das Kapital’ of Karl Marx.

 Faiz and Ishaque Sahib came many times to examine her progress with Karl Marx, and after some time Raza Kazim came and took her to Lahore.
 On the death of Major Ishaque, Faiz wrote a moving poem which began with the following verse;